mfang20/Digital-Systems/README.md

 - Logic simulation and testbenches
 - Microprocessors and system on chip
 - Project using a microprocessor and system on chip concepts

+# Running the final project
+To run the programs, you will need a VGA display, an FPGA (dE-10 Lite), an IO shield which supports Max3421E, and a USB keyboard.
+Open the project in Altera Quartus and program the device.
+Then open Eclipse from Quartus and run the code.
+The program will now be running on the FPGA.

 #  Academic Integrity reminder
 Taken from ARTICLE 1, PART 4 – ACADEMIC INTEGRITY POLICY AND PROCEDURE section b: